Oriole Park at Camden Yards

 The Center Field Roof Deck

 This would be a TSI top seating pick if the team didn’t make it such a wild card.
-So, since it is, we say go ahead … pop onto their website to see if you can find one of these, but don’t obsess about it.
+But, since it is, we say go ahead … pop onto their website to see if you can find one of these, but don’t obsess about it.

 Non-ticketed Standing Room Areas